 Subsequently, an estimated national percentage of the population with COVID-19, which was modelled by the Office for National Statistics as part of their COVID-19 Infection Survey (Office for National Statistics, 2022), was used for comparisons with the SARS-CoV-2 wastewater signal.
 The COVID-19 Infection Survey estimates had their limitations, however, such as the decreasing number of SARS-CoV-2 tests they were based on, as well as the lack of regional data.
 However, even this programme was terminated in March 2023, and so wastewater provides the only reliable way to estimate national levels of SARS-CoV-2 infections.

 The second assumption of comparing SARS-CoV-2 levels in wastewater and case data is whether the two have a meaningful relationship.
-Fundamentally, the levels of SARS-CoV-2 in wastewater corresponds not only to the number of people who are infected with SARS-CoV-2, but also to their shedding rates.
-Therefore, there will be divergence between the two measures, a divergence that will be dependent on shedding rate.
+The levels of SARS-CoV-2 in wastewater corresponds to the number of people who are infected with SARS-CoV-2 and their shedding rates.
 A host of factors can impact shedding, such as age (Bertels et al., 2022; Jones et al., 2020; Omori et al., 2021; Prasek et al., 2022), and shedding can last a week after detectable respiratory SARS-CoV-2 (Zhang et al., 2021).

-Another challenge when utilising levels of SARS-CoV-2 in wastewater is understanding the source of variation and trying to limit that variation so that a representative signal can be achieved and communicated.
-This starts with the sample design, with one of the most fundamental differences coming from the utilisation of composite samplers, or simple grab samples.
-Grab samples will be inherently less representative of the wastewater over a 24-hour period, yet in the São Paulo and Welsh programme, results from both grab and composite samples are compared together.
-We have also already outlined how the programmes in both São Paulo and Wales try and limit variation through improved laboratory methods, however, data collected in the laboratory on precipitation volumes, extraction efficiency and qPCR efficiency are not used in downstream data analysis, and so that explanatory variable for variation is therefore lost.
+Another challenge when utilising levels of SARS-CoV-2 in wastewater is understanding the source of variation and trying to limit that variation so that a representative signal can be achieved.
+This starts with the sample design, for example, grab samples will be inherently less representative of the wastewater over a 24-hour period than composite samplers, yet in the São Paulo state and Welsh programme, results from both grab and composite samples are compared together.
+We have also already outlined how the programmes in both São Paulo state and Wales try and limit variation through improved laboratory methods, however, data collected in the laboratory on precipitation volumes, extraction efficiency and qPCR efficiency are not used in downstream data analysis, and so that explanatory variable for variation is therefore lost.

-Neither São Paulo nor the Welsh programme routinely implement an outlier removal method.
+Neither São Paulo state nor the Welsh programme routinely implement an outlier removal method.
 Removal of large values in signal could be erasing a genuine rapid increase in SARS-CoV-2 in a community, which would be important for policy makers.
 Finding and implementing a robust statistical approach for understanding outliers in this context has not yet been achieved.
 If an exceedingly high value is detected in the Welsh programme, data sources contributing to that signal are investigated (e.g., physiochemistry, flow data, qPCR result), and if there is doubt on the quality of that sample, it is withdrawn and re-analysed.
-However, not having an outlier removal method also risks the inclusion of anomalous data.
-Indeed, neither the São Paulo or Welsh programme routinely impute missing data, which is not such an issue for the Welsh programme as sampling frequency is high enough to allow the drop out of multiple samples a week, if necessary.
+Not having a robust outlier removal method risks the inclusion of anomalous data.